Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 Activation

-Instructions: 196Files: 11Format: markdown
+Instructions: 180Files: 11Format: markdown

 Does

-Analyze client requirements and use cases
+Analyze performance requirements and security constraints

-Implement RESTful principles and proper HTTP method usage
+Implement RESTful APIs with proper HTTP semantics

 Does not